jeremenichelli/jeremenichelli.github.io/_posts/2015-11-28-data-binding-template-tag.md

 ### Using mnster

 Let's do a simple binding so that you get familiar with the library syntax.
-You can go to the <a href="https://github.com/jeremenichelli/mnster#readme" target="_blank">README</a> file and get a complete guide on how to use it.

 First you need an element that you want to alter depending on certain information present in your script scope.
 You can create that element with JavaScript or grab it from the DOM.

 ```js
 var element = document.createElement('p');